-Congress has already enacted a massive multi-billion dollar countercyclical public works and public service employment bill.
-Despite its cost, however, that legislation is an inadequate response to the problem.
-This program is not targeted at areas of serious unemployment and has categorical restrictions which will hamstring local officials in making efficient use of the available funds.
+A multi-billion dollar countercyclical public works and public service employment bill has been enacted.
+Despite its cost, however, that legislation is a poorly designed response to the problem.
+The legislation is not sufficiently targeted at areas of serious unemployment and has categorical restrictions which will hamstring local officials in making efficient use of the available funds.
 Moreover, no jobs will be created by the public works program for several months.
-The last accelerated public works bill, passed in 1962, did not have a job creation impact until late 1964, and disbursements for public works projects funded under that bill are still ongoing.
+The last accelerated public works bill, passed in 1962, did not have a job creation impact until late 1964, and disbursements for public works projects funded under that bill afe still ongoing.